MarkEdmondson1234/googleAuthR/README.md

 Build libraries for Google APIs with OAuth2 for both local and Shiny app use.

+This guide is also available at the [googleAuthR website](http://code.markedmondson.me/googleAuthR/)

 # Table of Contents

 * [Example libraries](https://github.com/MarkEdmondson1234/googleAuthR#r-google-api-libraries-using-googleauthr)